jsur/blockchain-developer-bootcamp-final-project/README.md

 - Send ETH to local wallet: `web3.eth.sendTransaction({ from: "<your local address>", to: "<your local network wallet>", value: web3.utils.toWei("10") })`
 - `cd client && yarn start`
 - Open local ui from `http://localhost:3000`
-- Make sure your Metamask localhost network is in port `7545` and chain id is `1337`.
+- Make sure your Metamask localhost network is in port `7545`.
 - If you get `TXRejectedError` when sending a transaction, reset your Metamask account from Advanced settings.

 ## Screencast link